 Midsummer and its festivities soon arrived.
 Picturesque processions of cattle with their cowherds went lowing forth as usual, to enjoy their summer feed.
 But when the rich farmer came to his family's own slopes up there, with his cows and sheep, the slopes were not emerald green with juicy grass as before, but stony and desolate.
 For three days the animals wandered about in search of a few blades to browse, but found nothing to eat but ice and snow.

 Few of the rich man's animals lived to return.
 His household could not prosper without pastures to feed animals on.
 Before many years he had to leave his farm, a ruined man.

 Theresa had in the meantime married a thrifty peasant.
 His good, hard work made him able to buy the abandoned farm of the once so wealthy man.
 Soon Theresa's husband had supplied the farm with plants that thrived on the soil and live animals.
 Often a curious grey-bearded little man would drop in at night to share their comfortable meal.
-Before he left them, he would sing this mirthful couplet:
+Before he left them, he would sing a mirthful couplet that begins like this:

 Pastures survive those who made them.
 (Tyrolean Proverb)